jeiea/haskero/client/README.md

 }
 ```

+An automatique code action is available for inserting types above.
+Set the cursor on the function definition, a small bulb appears.
+You can click to see all available actions.

 ### Switching cabal targers

 Support for chosing the cabal targets used in the IDE.
 Thereby, intellisense is working on test projects.